Archive for the ‘Qigong Lessons’ Category

 Like a fine musical instrument, no mater how well it is played, if you want to make beautiful music you need to tune it up first, until it is harmonious within itself it will not give quality results.

-Begin by standing in Wuji Stance, now bring your arms around in front of your lower abdomen and allow them to hang with the hands in front of your pubic region.
+Begin by standing in Wuji Stance, now bring your arms just slightly around in front of you and allow them to hang with the hands in front of your thighs.
 The first step in tuning the breath is to pay attention to each one of the points along the journey of the breath.
 Just like a guitar with six strings, a musician tunes one string and then the next in sequence tuning the instrument to a playable condition; I have identified six locations along the path of the breath to assist you in tuning your breath.

 Once each location is dialed in we can follow the breath through each one sequentially as we breathe; just like strumming the six strings of a guitar chord.
 Then we will feel the body resonate; the whole body vibrates just like the body of a guitar.
 This vibration will float the arms and pull the legs straight as we feel the energy rising with each inhalation.